aaalglatt/sfcc-ocapi-request/README.md

 > Want to use Salesforce Open Commerce API but don't know where to start, how to configure or how to use it?
 Well, [**I (soon) have an entire *online course* about OCAPI!**](#)

 For deeper understanding [inspect the source code at GitHub](https://github.com/geekhunger/sfcc-ocapi-request) and [look through the examples](https://github.com/geekhunger/sfcc-ocapi-request/tree/main/example).
+Also, [look here if you want to send a bug report.](https://github.com/geekhunger/sfcc-ocapi-request/issues)

 ## Installation